szabjant13/saucedemo/README.md

 - This project is licensed under the MIT License.
 - Feel free to explore, use, and contribute to this project. 🚀

-For any questions or suggestions, please open an issue or contact us.
+For any questions or suggestions, please open an issue or contact me.

 Happy coding! 💻✨